Scipio94/Salary_Data_Analysis/README.md

   - Length of Employment

-In total there 154 employees at the organization, 117 (76%) identify as Female and 37 (24%).
+In total there 154 employees at the organization, 117 (76%) identify as Female and 37 (24%) identify as Male.
 Additionally, there are 81 (53%) employees  who identify as African-American, 43 (28%) of employees who identify as White, 27 (18%) who identify as Hispanic/Latinx,  2 (1%) employees  who identify as Asian, and 1(1%) of employees identify as American Indian.

 ![Length of Employment Histogram](https://user-images.githubusercontent.com/112409778/226191881-df8a004d-7195-42c1-aaff-7a569fcbfcc5.jpg)